ansible/proposals/modules-management.md

   - Re-enable commit rights (needed for new releases on the stable-2.x branches)
   - Allocate lots of time in schedule to deal with fallout
-  - Revisit the discussion regarding splitting the distribution into multiple packages
-    - Ability to release groups of modules on their own, e.g. (modules-extras) could be released more often that Ansible Core Program

 ## Long time after Merge